temporalio/documentation/kb/prometheus-grafana-setup.md

 ### Cluster metrics setup

-To enable Prometheus to receive metrics data, set listen addresses in the Server configuration for Prometheus to scrap from.
+To enable Prometheus to receive metrics data, set listen addresses in the Server configuration for Prometheus to scrape from.

 The [docker-compose setup](https://github.com/temporalio/docker-compose/blob/0bca458992ef5135700dcd9369a53fcda30356b0/docker-compose.yml) provided for local development sets up most Temporal Services in one Docker container.